PROGRESSIAGLOBALGROUP/citizen-reports/.meta/COPILOT_INSTRUCTIONS_UPDATE_2025-11-04.md

 ## How to Use This File

 ### For AI Agents
-- Load this file into context when working on Jantetelco
+- Load this file into context when working on citizen-reports
 - Refer to section numbers: "See CRITICAL WORKFLOWS section"
 - Reference specific patterns: "This is a PROJECT-SPECIFIC PATTERN"
 - Learn from bugfixes: "See RECENT CRITICAL BUGFIXES"